sudeshnb/Privacy-Policies/numzip.md

-## Privacy Policy

-Effective Date: 2024-09-18
+# **NumZap Privacy Policy**

+**Effective Date:** 2024-09-19

+**Developer Name:** ONYXSIO

-At NumZip, we value your privacy and are committed to protecting it.
-This Privacy Policy outlines how we handle data when you use our app.
-We do not collect, store, or share any personal information about our users, including children under 13.
+At **NumZap**, we are committed to protecting your privacy and providing a safe experience for all users.
+This privacy policy outlines how we handle data and user privacy when you use our app, including compliance with regulations for children under 13.

-### 1. Information We Collect
+### **1. Information We Collect**

-We do not collect any personal data or identifiable information from users.
-This includes but is not limited to:
+**We do not collect any personal or sensitive user data.**

-- Personal information such as names, email addresses, or contact details.
+- No personally identifiable information (PII) is collected, including names, addresses, or contact details.
-- Location data.
-- Gameplay data or analytics.
-- Device information such as IP addresses, device types, or operating systems.
+- No device or location data is collected.

-### 2. Children's Privacy

-Our app is designed to be safe and enjoyable for children, including those under the age of 13.
-We do not collect or request any personal information from children.
-In compliance with the Children’s Online Privacy Protection Act (COPPA), we ensure that no data is collected from children or any other users.
+- No gameplay data, usage statistics, or analytics are collected.

-### 3. Data Sharing and Disclosure
+### **2. Data Usage**

-Since we do not collect any user data, there is no data to share or disclose to third parties.
+Since **NumZap** does not collect any user data, there is no data used, shared, or processed in any way.
+We prioritize user privacy and do not track or store any information about your usage.

-### 4. Security
+### **3. Data Sharing and Disclosure**

+We do not share any user data with third parties as **NumZap** does not collect, access, or store any personal or sensitive information.

+### **4. Data Security**

-Although we do not collect personal information, we take precautions to ensure that our app is secure and that our users can enjoy the game safely.
-We do not transmit any personal data over the internet, ensuring privacy protection at all levels.
+Although we do not collect or store user data, we take security seriously and use best practices to ensure that the app is free of vulnerabilities.
+All data related to gameplay is stored locally on the user's device, and no information is transmitted to external servers.

+### **5. Data Retention and Deletion**

+As we do not collect any user data, there is no data to retain or delete.
+All gameplay progress and settings are stored locally on the device and are deleted when the app is uninstalled.

+### **6. Children’s Privacy**

+**NumZap** is compliant with the Children’s Online Privacy Protection Act (COPPA) and other regulations designed to protect children’s privacy.
+We do not collect any personal information from users, including children under 13.

-### 5. Changes to the Privacy Policy
+### **7. Changes to the Privacy Policy**

-We may update this Privacy Policy if necessary to reflect changes in regulations or our practices.
-However, we will always notify users if there are any significant changes to this policy.
-Please review this page regularly for updates.
+We may update this privacy policy from time to time to reflect changes in our practices or for other operational, legal, or regulatory reasons.
+Any updates will be reflected in this document, and users will be notified of significant changes through our app.

-### 6. Contact Us
+### **8. Contact Information**

-If you have any questions or concerns about this Privacy Policy, please contact us at:
+If you have any questions about this privacy policy or your child’s privacy, please contact us at:

-- Onyxsio co.
+Onyxsio
-- onyxsioit@gmail.com
+onyxsioit@gmail.com
-- 134/2 Thalapitiya, Uduwela, Kandy,
-Sri Lanka.
+[Your Contact Address]